realswikarrr/nep-lofi/README.md

-## Nep Lofi WebApp Where Everyone Can Chill And Study
+## Nep Lofi WebApp Where Everyone Can Chill And Study With PWA Support

 # Music Player
 ![image](https://user-images.githubusercontent.com/80502023/184535210-16a77b2e-08dc-4878-91a0-b419550347a1.png)